 I couldn’t shake the feeling that I’d climbed into a time machine and been swept back 1,000 years.
 Because the soil is too rocky for mechanized farming, most of the planting and harvesting is still done by hand.
 At the end of each day, men and women return from the fields wielding hand-carved rakes and giant scythes over their shoulders.
 Fruits and vegetables are picked by hand and carried in wicker baskets that the women strap to their backs.

 There are very few cars and the locals either walk or ride in horse-drawn wagons.
+Even public transportation hearkens back to days of yore.
+Riding the Mocanita, the last still operating steam train in the region of Maramures, is a real treat.
 Two small shops in the village sell the few necessities that must be purchased, such as olive oil and batteries, but for the most part theirs is a subsistence lifestyle.
 They eat what they grow or raise, build homes from trees in the surrounding forest, and drink water from deep wells in their yards.
 The family cow, which lives its entire life inside a barn, provides milk each day, from which yogurt butter are made.
 Goat milk is made into a delicious, pungent cheese.
 Chickens and pigs live in a crawlspace beneath their houses, coming and going freely via ramps leading to small wooden doors in the stone foundation.
 Most residents have now have electricity and flush toilets, but many of the women still wash their clothes by hand in streams.
 And when the brutal winters descend, wood-fired ceramic stoves provide the only source of heat.

 I’d been tipped off that Sunday was the best possible time to be in Breb, as the locals dress up in their best clothes to attend church.
 The problem was, which of the two churches – the old wooden church or the newer one, with its towering white and gray steeples?
 Ultimately, the choice was made for me.
 Unable to see either church from the footpaths, I followed the sound of bells calling locals to worship service and found myself at the old wooden church, St. Archangels Michael and Gabriel.
 Only one parishioner had shown up.
 Stooped over with age, the woman laboriously climbed the hill to the church door and stopped briefly to kiss the icon at the door before proceeding inside.